 Daily Structure

-Our days will have a structure that will support the community in building our culture of compassion and caring for each other, the space, mother earth and all living creatures.
+Our days will have a structure that will support the community in creating intentional around culture of compassion and caring for each other, the space, mother earth and all living creatures.
 It will serve as a space where kiddos can feel seen and heard by all.
 Between the times listed below offerings or free play will be happening.
 That will vary each day.

-2pm Clean up, required activity for all community members.
+2:45pm Clean up as applicable, required activity for all community members.
 Kiddos must consent as a part of enrollment.

-• A change of clothes for planned wet days etc…
+A change of clothes and socks for planned wet days

-• Additional fees depending on the outings such as the Oakland zoo.
+Additional fees depending on the outings such as the Oakland Ice (we are currently planning fundraising activities so all outings are covered)

 Redwood Bay Pillars